Hrittik16/Cracking-The-Coding-Interview/README.md

 ## Questions Curated by : take U forward (Youtube Channel)
 ## [Link to Questions](https://docs.google.com/document/d/1SM92efk8oDl8nyVw8NHPnbGexTS9W-1gmTEYfEurLWQ/edit)

+### Note : I am not following best coding practices like adding descriptive names to variables, commenting codes etc. as I want to solve as many questions as possible to understand how to apply basic data structures and algorithms to coding questions

 ## Table of Content

 | Days           | Topic               |